 That Wallis did deciphering during the reign of Charles II under Lord Arlington (Secretary of State during 1662-1674) is evidenced by Wallis' own letter of 15 August 1691 (see "John Wallis as a Cryptographer"), though the letter also tells that his work at that time was less than a tenth of that about 1691.

-More objective evidence of Wallis' deciphering of letters to and from the Earl of Clarendon, in exile in France since 1668, is a letter from John Ellis to Wallis dated 7 October 1669 OS, which appears to be one of many that forwarded materials to be deciphered to Wallis.
+Wallis also deciphered letters to and from Clarendon in France where he went in exile in 1668.
+A letter from John Ellis to Wallis dated 7 October 1669 OS, appears to be one of many that forwarded materials to be deciphered to Wallis.
 Ellis worked for Sir Joseph Williamson, who managed intelligence activities of the restoration government.
 Williamson in turn reported to Lord Arlington, to whom it is considered the "My Lords" refers to.
 (Correspondence of John Wallis (1616-1703), iii, pp.252, xxix)

 (See another article for one specific example.)

 Wallis' service never ended with the resignation of the Secretary of State in 1674.
 When the Earl of Argyll's letters in cipher were captured (see another article) in June 1683 upon discovery of the Rye House Plot (an attempt on the lives of King Charles II and his brother James), Wallis failed at deciphering (James Walker (1932), The Secret Service Under Charles II and James II)．